HomeDirectoriesTop Benefits of Listing Your Business Online

 • Include calls-to-action that encourage direct contact

-• Respond promptly to inquiries that come through directory platforms
+• Respond quickly to inquiries that come through directory platforms

 • Track which directories generate the most valuable leads

 Did you know?
-A study cited in research published by AJE found that 67% of consumers prefer to find business information through directory listings rather than company websites when making initial purchase decisions, as directories allow for easier comparison shopping.
+A study cited in research published by AJE found that 67% of consumers prefer to find business information through directory listings rather than company websites when making initial purchase decisions, since directories make it easier to compare options.

-Planned online listings significantly impact your competitive positioning in the marketplace.
-When potential customers compare options, your presence (or absence) on key platforms directly influences their perception of your business’s credibility and relevance.
+Planned online listings affect your competitive position in the market.
+When potential customers compare options, your presence or absence on key platforms shapes how they view your credibility and relevance.

-Market positioning through business listings works on multiple levels.
-First, it establishes your business as a legitimate market participant.
-Second, it allows you to highlight your unique differentiators.
-Third, it enables you to appear alongside—or even above—larger competitors despite potentially having a smaller marketing budget.
+Market positioning through business listings works on several levels.
+It establishes your business as a legitimate participant.
+It lets you highlight your differentiators.
+And it lets you appear alongside, or even above, larger competitors even with a smaller marketing budget.

 The competitive advantages of comprehensive business listings include: